-PortaSwitch® servers are based on the Oracle Linux OS which is designed for high security, thereby it does not require extra external protection.
-If you still want to position servers behind the firewall for some reason (e.g. your corporate network security policy demands this) follow the recommendations below.
+Although PortaSwitch® servers are based on the Oracle Linux OS which is designed for high security, it is still reasonable to consider external firewall for better system protection.
+If you want to position servers behind the firewall for some reason (e.g. your corporate network security policy demands this) follow the recommendations below.